AriFordsham/GHCWiki/new-ghci-debugger.md

 Andy's interactive trace viewer is another way of watching the program exeuction, and it would be good to be able to connect the debugger to it.
 Nonetheless, I think a `:list` command would be useful on its own.

+### Blocking breakpoints

+Typically when we reach a breakpoint we want to inspect the values of local variables.
+As is often the case the values are thunks.
+So, to print them, we must force them in some way, and that sometimes raises more breakpoints.
+Often this is annoying.
+It would be handy if the debugger allowed us to temporarily disable all breakpoints.
+It should be relatively easy to implement.
+The main question is what is the right user interface to the feature?

 ---

 ## Todo